MISSOURI - Lemp Mansion

 by: Becky Ray

 Johann Adam Lemp arrived in St. Louis in 1838 from Eschwege, Germany.
-Originally establishing a mercantile store, one of the most popular items he sold was vinegar and beer his brewed himself.
+Initially establishing a mercantile store, one of the most popular items he sold was vinegar and beer his brewed himself.
 It didn't take long for Lemp to realize the money making potential.

 He established a brewery for both these products and started selling his beer out of a pub attached to the plant.
 It is believed that this is where Lemp introduced St. Louis to lager beer.
 This light golden beer was very different from the dark English Ales that had been popular.
 Lemp beer became a regional favorite quickly and by 1845 Lemp got rid of the mercantile shop and was solely producing beer at a small brewery close to where the Gateway Arch stands today.
 Before long, Lemp found that the brewery was too small to handle both production and storage so he found a limestone cave south of the city limits.
 This cave, which was located at the present-day corner of Cherokee and De Menil Place, could be kept cool by chopping ice from the nearby Mississippi River and depositing it inside, providing perfect conditions for the lager process to run its course.
 Lemp's Western Brewing Co. continued to prosper and by the 1850s was one of the largest in the city.
 In 1858, the beer captured first place at the annual St. Louis fair and was one of the staple beers of St. Louis.